saraorofino/FISHE/01_model_scripts/README.md

 ##### Purpose

-The purpose of the model(s) is to simulate a fishery overtime that is using the FISHE framework to guide their management decisions.
-The model allows us to test the effect of different management actions on the health of a fishery over time.
+The purpose of the model(s) is to simulate a fishery overtime that is using FISHE to guide their management decisions.
+The model allows us to test the effectiveness of different management actions on the health of a fishery over time.

 ##### Differences

 There is one difference between the models.
 The *sim_fishery* model does not close if the fishery goes over the limit.
-Assuming that full closure is unrealistic, this model maintains some small level of fishing activity.
+Assuming a full closure is unrealistic, this model maintains some small level of fishing activity.
 If the fishery is over the limit in year *y*, the model will cut back the catch in year *y* by 95%.
 This cutback lasts a single year and the fishing pressure (*f*) in year *y+1* will be the same as year *y*.

 ### Model Assumptions